frank-w/BPI-Router-Linux/Documentation/filesystems/overlayfs.rst

 Permission checking in the overlay filesystem follows these principles:

 1) permission check SHOULD return the same result before and after copy up

 2) task creating the overlay mount MUST NOT gain additional privileges

 3) non-mounting task MAY gain additional privileges through the overlay, compared to direct access on underlying lower or upper filesystems

-This is achieved by performing two permission checks on each access
+This is achieved by performing two permission checks on each access:

- a) check if current task is allowed access based on local DAC (owner,
-    group, mode and posix acl), as well as MAC checks
+a) check if current task is allowed access based on local DAC (owner, group, mode and posix acl), as well as MAC checks

- b) check if mounting task would be allowed real operation on lower or
-    upper layer based on underlying filesystem permissions, again including MAC checks
+b) check if mounting task would be allowed real operation on lower or upper layer based on underlying filesystem permissions, again including MAC checks

 Check (a) ensures consistency (1) since owner, group, mode and posix acls are copied up.
 On the other hand it can result in server enforced